Your Massive List of 21 FREE Shakespeare Coloring Pages & Audiobooks for All Ages.

 Studying Shakespeare may have your kids groaning in iambic pentameter!

-Download these FREE audiobooks about Shakespeare and enjoy learning about his life and works.
+Enjoy these audiobooks and have fun learning about Will’s life and most famous works.

 - E. Nesbit, Beautiful Stories From Shakespeare – LibriVox

 - Charles Lamb, Tales from Shakespeare – LibriVox

 - Mary MacLeod – The Shakespeare Storybook – LibriVox

 - George Madden Martin, A Warwickshire Lad: The story of the boyhood of William Shakespeare – LibriVox